ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 Currently, the listener only reports metadata and processing a new file requires significant boilerplate code.
 The developer must handle the event, instantiate a client, fetch the content as a stream, and then perform data conversion.
 Many real-world flows need the file's content the moment it lands.
 A content-first callback lets your service start processing immediately, and if needed, use the provided `Caller` to move or delete the file afterward.

 Additionally, the existing `onFileChange` method conflates file addition and deletion events, requiring developers to handle both scenarios within a single method.
-By deprecating `onFileChange` and introducing dedicated content methods for file additions and a separate `onFileDeleted` method for deletions, we provide a clearer, more intuitive API that aligns with common use cases.
+By deprecating `onFileChange` and introducing dedicated content methods for file additions and a separate `onFileDelete` method for deletions, we provide a clearer, more intuitive API that aligns with common use cases.

 ## Design